FACULTY OF ECONOMICS AND BUSINESS

 Mission

-2. Research and community involvement
+2. Research and community engagement

 Mark